Docs/Guides/Survival Analysis

 • Cox proportional hazards model — estimating hazard ratios with covariate adjustment

-• Fixed time-point binary outcomes (use proportion methods)
+• • Fixed time-point binary outcomes (use proportions method)

 2. Mathematical Formulation